bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Vault/STRSM_OCL_Vault-Sanctum.md

 Reveal the final layer of the enigmatic alien precursor vault and it's original purpose.

 ## Oracle: Precursor Vault Sanctum Feature
-This oracle can be used to replace the one provided on [[OCL_Vault-Sanctum#Oracle Precursor Vault Sanctum Feature|Precursor Vault Feature Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Vault-Sanctum#Oracle Precursor Vault Sanctum Feature|Precursor Vault Feature Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > Once your exploration of an enigmatic precursor vault enters the sanctum, choose or roll on these oracles as your expedition reveals the final aspects of the precursor vault that enhances its nature. ^guidance-OclVaultSanctumFeature